Lilieyen/alx-system_engineering-devops/0x02-shell_redirections/README.md

-count number of lines in bin
+ddisplay number of lines in the pattern root and three lines after /etc/passwd